 (3)

 PPSTN is primary production in the euphotic zone at a station (mgC/m2/d).
-PBZ is Chl.a specific productivity at a depth of z m (mgC/mgChl.a/h). a is a regression coefficient between relative irradiance (%) and Chl.a specific productivity in the bay at each seasonal investigation.
-Iz and I0 indicate photon flux density (µmol-photons/m2/sec) at a depth z and surface, respectively.
+PBZ is Chl.a specific productivity at a depth of z in m (mgC/mgChl.a/h). a is a regression coefficient between relative irradiance (%) and Chl.a specific productivity in the bay at each seasonal investigation.
+Iz and I0 indicate photon flux density (µmol-photons/m2/sec) at a depth z, and at the surface, respectively.

-For estimation of the secondary productions, the net zooplanktons were identified, counted, and the body length under a microscope. iomass of the net zooplanktons in the water using length-weight relationships of each species [15].
+For estimation of the secondary productions, the net zooplanktons were identified, counted, and their body length measured under a microscope.
+Biomass of the net zooplanktons in the water was estimated using length-weight relationships of each species [15].
 Their secondary productions were calculated by regression equation between specific growth rate (g/d) and temperature [16].

-The secondary productions of the oyster were calculated from ecosystem model incorporating population growth model of the oyster reported by Reference [17] in the bay [18].
-Seasonal mean values of the secondary productions between 2009 and 2013 were obtained as represent value recent years.
+The secondary productions of the oyster were calculated from an ecosystem model incorporating population growth model of the oyster reported by Reference [17] in the bay [18].
+Seasonal mean values of the secondary productions between 2009 and 2013 were obtained as representative value for recent years.

 The Hiroshima Bay was horizontally divided into two areas, namely the north part (NB) and south part of the bay (SB) [2, 19].
-Therefore, divided into seven sections based on sampling stations (Stns H1-7) by Voronoi tesselation, and the productions of NB (Stns H1-4) and SB (Stns H5, 6) in the bay as follows:
+Therefore, the area was divided into seven sections based on sampling stations (Stns H1-7) by Voronoi tesselation, and the productions of NB (Stns H1-4) and SB (Stns H5, 6) in the bay were evaluated as follows:

 　　　　　　　　 (4)